Jeremy Pena Preview, Player Props: Astros vs. Yankees

-The Houston Astros, including Jeremy Pena (.477 on-base percentage in past 10 games, 151 points above season-long percentage), battle starter Luis Severino and the New York Yankees at Minute Maid Park, Saturday at 7:10 PM ET.
+Jeremy Pena and his .442 on-base percentage over his past 10 games (118 points higher than his season-long percentage), will be in action for the Houston Astros against the New York Yankees and Michael King on September 3 at 7:10 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Yankees.
+In his previous game he had a hitless showing (0-for-3) against the Yankees.

 Jeremy Pena Game Info & Props vs. the Yankees